Disgaea 2: Cursed Memories

 - I'm a Humanitarian: Adell in the worst ending.

 - Immortality Begins at 20: Unlike the rest of the worlds in the series, demons native to Veldime mature like humans.

 - The Immune: Adell is the only human in the world who isn't affected by Zenon's curse because his parents are demons, and so is he; you obviously can't turn somebody into a demon when they already are one.

 - Imperfect Ritual: To summon "the strongest demon", Adell needs the fingernail of an Overlord.
 He asks Etna (who previously slaughtered him and his party in a Hopeless Boss Fight) for one of hers.
 She gives him a fake nail, because she's a demon and therefore a Jerkass.
 As a result, the ritual summons Etna herself, reduced to level 1.

 - Insult Backfire: Any derogatory statement about Mom's lack of conscience will invariably be met with, "Damn straight, I don't — Zenon took it.
 Now either go kick his ass or shut your trap."

-- Interface Screw: The map during battle against fake!Zenon is oriented at a forty-five degree angle, compared to the rest of the game's maps (likely for the visual aesthetic), and your directional controls are altered to match.
+- Interface Screw: The map during the battle against fake!Zenon is oriented at a forty-five degree angle, compared to the rest of the game's maps (likely for the visual aesthetic), and your directional controls are altered to match.

 - Interspecies Adoption: Adell is a demon raised by humans.